New Honduras leader says she hopes to maintain Taiwan ties

 The United States has worried about growing Chinese influence in its back yard.

-China has been stepping up efforts to win over Taiwan's remaining diplomatic allies, last month re-establishing relations with Nicaragua, a neighbour of Honduras, and has openly said it is aiming to reduce the number to zero.
+China last month re-established relations with Nicaragua, a neighbour of Honduras, and has openly said it is aiming to reduce the number of Taiwan's diplomatic allies to zero.

 ((ben.blanchard@thomsonreuters.com;))